 8 things you should never clean with vinegar hardwood floors

-• Electronics: If you clean electronics with vinegar, this chemical can damage the sensitive elements, made from fine materials.
-You’d better wipe out their surface with a microfiber cloth dipped in a specialized electronics cleaner.
+• Electronics: Cleaning electronics with vinegar can harm the delicate components made of fine materials.
+It is advisable to use a microfiber cloth dipped in a specialized electronics cleaner to wipe the surfaces.

 8 things you should never clean with vinegar electronics